Semantic Security with Infinite Dimensional Quantum Eavesdropping Channel

-\blankfootnote{MF, IB, and SS acknowledge the financial support by the Federal Ministry of Education and Research of Germany in the program of "Souverän.
+\blankfootnote{MF, IB, and SS acknowledge the financial support by the Federal Ministry of Education and Research of Germany in the program of ``Souverän.
 Digital.
-Vernetzt."
+Vernetzt.''
 Joint project 6G-RIC, project identification numbers: 16KISK020K and 16KISK030.
-This work was also supported by the Federal Ministry of Education and Research of Germany (BMBF) under grant 01DR21009, as well as by the German Research Foundation (DFG) under grant STA 864/15-1. \\ JN acknowledges the financial support by the DFG Emmy-Noether program under grant number NO 1129/2-1 and by the Federal Ministry of Education and Research of Germany in the programme of ``Souver\"an.
+This work was also supported by the Federal Ministry of Education and Research of Germany (BMBF) under grant 16KIS1686, as well as by the German Research Foundation (DFG) under grant STA 864/15-1.

+JN acknowledges the financial support by the DFG Emmy-Noether program under grant number NO 1129/2-1 and by the Federal Ministry of Education and Research of Germany in the program of ``Souver\"an.
 Digital.
 Vernetzt.''.
-Joint project 6G-life, project identification number: 16KISK002.}
+Joint project 6G-life, project identification number: 16KISK002, and via projects 16KISQ077 and 16KISQ039.